Wednesday, 17 April 2024

 I read the book, and made my marginal note, in 1999.
 But it was the date on the article that tipped me off: 1979.
 A reprinted article should always carry its original date, but you can see why writers and editors should sometimes find it expedient to leave it out.
 Otherwise an apparently impeccable sentiment might stand revealed as an opportunistic stratagem, or at the very least as a sign of obtuseness.

 Victoria had been good to Borges and other Argentinan writers.
-As she said, she had put more millions into literature than George Bernard Shaw had been able to extract.
+As she said, she had put more millions into literature than George Bernard Shaw had been able to extract from it.
 On the other hand, it truly is unforgiveable that Borges did not undergo gender reassignment surgery to show solidarity with trans people or, if he didn't like them, just to give the rest of us a laugh.

 Self-exiled to Paris from his repudiated Romania,